-by John Gilroy, Faculty, Master's in Technology Management
+by John Gilroy, Faculty, Master's in Information Technology Management

 Encryption is normally of interest to math geniuses, bank vault manufacturers, and criminals.
 As a result, the general interest in the term "encryption” was steadily declining . . . that is, until a major blip in April 2016.
 That’s when Apple made a big splash by resisting the federal government’s security request.
 Since then, we have seen hospitals get hit with ransomware—malicious code that encrypts important data until a financial payment is made.
 Since most of us are living a digital life through online banking, shopping, and news gathering, the question is: should you be concerned with encryption?